eProsima/Micro-XRCE-DDS-docs/docs/index.rst

    :alt: eProsima
    :target: http://www.eprosima.com/

-*eProsima Micro RTPS* is a software solution which allows to communicate extremely resource constrained environments(XRCEs) with an existing DDS network.
+*eProsima Micro RTPS* is a software solution which allows to communicate eXtremely Resource Constrained Environments (XRCEs) with an existing DDS network.
 This implementation complies with the specification proposal, "eXtremely Resource Constrained Environments DDS (DDS-XRCE)" submitted to the Object Management Group (OMG) consortium.

-*Micro RTPS* implements a client-server protocol to enable resource-constrained devices(clients) to take part in DDS communications, *Micro RTPS Agent* (server) makes possible this communication.
+*Micro RTPS* implements a client-server protocol to enable resource-constrained devices (clients) to take part in DDS communications. *Micro RTPS Agent* (server) makes possible this communication.
 The *Micro RTPS Agent* acts on behalf of the *Micro RTPS Clients* and enables them to take part as DDS publishers and/or subscribers in the DDS Global Data Space.

 *Micro RTPS* provides both, a plug and play *Micro RTPS Agent* and an API layer which allows you to implement your *Micro RTPS Clients*.